Memorial to the loss of the emigrant ship ‘Exmouth’ 1847, on Islay.

 Plinth surmounted by cross with anchor and chain twined round.

-Memorial at Westminster Abbey to Vice-Admiral Sir Peter Warren d.
+Monument in Westminster Abbey commemorating Vice-Admiral Sir Peter Warren RN d.
 1752

 Pedestal surmounted by a bust of the admiral wearing his star and ribbon of the Order of the Bath.
 To the right, Hercules is placing Warren's bust on a pedestal.
 On the left Navigation with a withered olive branch is seated on a cornucopia and regards the bust 'with a mixed look of veneration and melancholy'.